Art-Sells/Arells/Build-Notes.md

 Vavity Architecture:
 - Save entire vavity API (vapa-mechanism and aggregator), chart (bull/sloth), aggregator...
 Then update Vavity Git

+Login/Signup with Google/Apple (re-configure LoginSignup pages):
+- They don’t have to verify emails
+– Account not found, create account.
 Test with 2-3 masstester@gmail.com accounts differing amounts (view all s3 jsons and check Arells Bitcoin Wallet amount)

 - and NEXT_PUBLIC for AWS (change back then change back to AWS for local tests *always* in all APIs & aws-config)
 - - Separate Vavity architecture Offline (for testing) and prepare online version (for deployment)
 - Change AWS Access Key from PUBLIC to PRIVATE (find all files that have this and change them)

 ### Test Online (both desktop/mobile):
 - change .env variables from NEXT_PUBLIC